Aristides (horse): Further races, stud career, breeding record and death

 Aristides, again ridden by Oliver Lewis, came in second in the Belmont Stakes, the race that today is the third race in the Triple Crown of American Thoroughbred horse racing.
 He also took the Jerome Handicap, the Withers Stakes, the Breckinridge (beating Tom Ochiltree), and a match race over Ten Broeck.
 He came in second in the Thespian Stakes and the Ocean Hotel Stakes and was third in the Travers Stakes.

-On 10 May 1876, Aristides set the fastest time on record for two and a half miles at 3:14 at Lexington, Kentucky.
-Ten Broeck finished second in this race for four-year-olds (The Daily Oregonian, May 11, 1876, p.
-1).
+On May 10, 1876, Aristides set the fastest time on record for two and an eighth miles at 3:45 1/2 at Lexington, Kentucky.
+Ten Broeck finished second in this race for four-year-olds.

 Aristides raced 21 times with 9 wins, five places, and one show.

-Aristides died on June 21, 1893.
+Aristides died on June 21, 1893, at the fairgrounds in Chicago.
+He was sold twice in the two weeks preceding his death.
 In 1988, the Aristides Stakes was inaugurated at Churchill Downs to honor him.
 A life-sized bronze statue of Aristides by Carl Regutti stands in the Clubhouse Gardens as a memorial.

+Honors

+In 2024 Aristides was selected for induction into the National Museum of Racing and Hall of Fame by its Historic Review Committee.